 Course title International Teambuilding and Trans-Cultural Management

 Number of ECTS 4 ECTS

 Position in curriculum 1st semester

 Teaching and learning forms SE

 Examination Written essay and/or presentation

-Course content Course title The course "International Teambuilding and Transcultural Management" has the following goals and areas of focus.
+Course content The course "International Teambuilding and Transcultural Management" has the following goals and areas of focus.
 On the one hand, students are introduced to international teambuilding.
 Which opportunities and challenges does an international team present?
+Which opportunities and challenges does an international team present?
+Which opportunities and challenges does an international team present?
 Which phases does the teambuilding process comprise?
-(Bridging - Map-ping - Integrating) How can the skills of the individual team members be used in the best possible way?
+(Bridging - Map- ping - Integrating) How can the skills of the individual team members be used in the best possible way?
 (Students should know their own skills and cultural preferences; finding synergies) Which skills does the team leader require?
 This part of the course focuses on the following content.
 How can intercultural skills and culture-specific knowledge be used in the best way possible in a team?
 How can knowledge of group dynamics be used successfully, especially in international groups?
 How can I communicate that, with the right leadership, culturally diverse groups are more efficient and more innovative?
 Method: theoretical input, exercises on the teambuilding process - a strong link to the real world is important.
 The second part of the course looks at transcultural management.
 Here, students are prepared for challenges they will face in the international business environment.
 This part of the course focuses on the following questions.
 What does transcultural management mean?
 (Culture and transculture in an international context; where do the challenges and opportunities lie?)
 Leadership in an international context: leadership theories, challenges, skills Culture of organisation in international and transcultural environments.
 Profile of leaders in transcultural contexts.
-This part of the course focuses on the following content: Developing global awareness, aims of transcultural management in international organisations and companies, implementation and goals/visions, profile and characteristics of leaders in these contexts, perspectives in the 21st century.
-Method: theoretical input, case studies, analysis of global companies, analysis of different leadership styles in different
+This part of the course focuses on the following content: Developing global awareness, aims of transcultural management in international organisations and companies, implementation and goals/visions, profile and characteristics of leaders in these contexts, perspectives i

 Number of ECTS 3 ECTS

 Position in curriculum 1st semester

-Teaching and learning forms SE SE
+Teaching and learning forms SE

 Examination Written essay and/or presentation

 Course content In this course students learn that negotiations, conflict resolution and relationship management are complex processes.
 We start with the conceptual framework of negotiating, looking at all elements of negotiations in both the public and private sector.
 In particular, students will learn concepts, processes, strategies and ethical questions related to negotiating, as well as how to behave in negotiations in a multicultural context.
 Moreover, students will learn to apply the theories, processes and practises of conflict resolution in order to negotiate better in different situations.
 National and cultural differences when it comes to conflict management are also discussed.